seanyoung/cir/irp/doc/irp_introduction.md

 | `expr:length[:offset]`| bit field            | see bit field description  above                |
 | `expr::offset`        | infinite bit field   | equivalent to `expr >> offset`                  |

+Note that infinite bit fields may not appear in the stream.

+Expressions and variables use signed 64 bit values, and are limited to 63 bit.
+The 63 bit limit is due to compatibility with IrpTransmogrifier which uses the java `long` type, which is limited to 63 bits.
+This means that the `length` field of bit fields cannot exceed 63.

 ## Definitions and Assignments